prem-kumar412/Meeting-Rooms/README.md

 ##  Deployment

 The Meeting-Rooms is deployed and accessible online.
-You can use the following link to access the application: [Habit Tracker](https://prem-kumar412.github.io/Meeting-Rooms/)
+You can use the following link to access the application: [Meeting Rooms](https://prem-kumar412.github.io/Meeting-Rooms/)